I Believe in Checklists

 Another convert.

-A report in the New England Journal of Medicine indicates that the use of a 19-step Surgical Safety Checklist reduced deaths from surgery by more than 40% in eight participating hospitals.
 One of the report’s authors, Atul Gawande, says that use of the checklist in all hospitals could save tens of thousands of lives and $20 billon in medical costs each year.
 The checklist is said to only take two minutes to complete and is based on checklists used in the aviation industry.
-The checklist is at Surgical Safety Checklist and the full report is at New England Journal of Medicine

 November 23rd, 2008